A flaw in Twitter allowed attackers to access locked accounts bypassing the locking mechanism implemented by the company.

 “The settings option for Twitter (which allows you to add/remove Twitter accounts) is present on your phone even if you’ve never installed the Twitter app before.
 “I was able to add my locked Twitter account to my device through settings without any problems.”

 The researchers highlighted that the exploitation of the flaw was useful when an attacker who had stolen the targeted user’s credentials wants to prevent being locked out of the account.

 “I was then able to submit this information on the verification page I was previously displayed, which allowed me to login to the desktop Twitter site as well.
-The locked flag was then completely removed from my account.”
-Ullger wrote in a blog post.
+The locked flag was then completely removed from my account.” wrote the expert.

 “An attacker with knowledge of a locked account’s credentials would’ve been exploitable this issue to gain complete access to the victim’s profile.”